viol3/okey-sequence/README.md

 # okey-sequence
-Automatically aligns the hand in Okey game.
+Automatically aligns the hand in Rummy game.